Darab07/Projects/README.md

 # Mohammad Darab's Portfolio Repository

-Overview
+## Overview

 Welcome to my portfolio repository, where I showcase some of my projects and demonstrate my skills as a software developer.
 Each project here represents a different aspect of my expertise, and I'm excited to share them with you.

-Projects
+## Projects

-Project 1: Car Racing Game in Python using Pygame
+### Project 1: Car Racing Game in Python using Pygame

-Description: A fun and interactive car racing game built in Python using the Pygame library.
-Players can race against AI opponents and navigate through challenging tracks.
+**Description:** A fun and interactive car racing game built in Python using the Pygame library.
+Players can race against AI opponents a*nd navigate through challenging tracks.

-Technologies Used: Python, Pygame
+**Technologies Used:** Python, Pygame

 Repository: [GitHub Repository](https://github.com/Darab07/Projects/blob/main/Car%20Racing%20Game%20in%20Python%20using%20Pygame)